Illustration showing fluoride hazard in the workplace—factories, water, and teeth symbolizing the balance of health and industrial risk.

 Between the Teeth and the Threshold

-Clara’s grandfather had often told her of the days when the air in the aluminum smelter shimmered with an invisible haze.
-“That’s fluoride dust,” he’d say, his voice half-proud, half-wary.
-The dust was a byproduct of progress, yet it left marks not only on metal but also on the bodies of those who worked with it.
+Clara’s grandfather often spoke of the days when the air in the aluminum smelter shimmered with an invisible haze.
+“That’s fluoride dust,” he’d say—his voice half-proud, half-wary.
+The dust was a byproduct of progress.
+However, it left marks not only on metal but also on the workers who breathed it.

 Fluoride exposure in industrial settings tells a tale of extremes.
 While controlled doses strengthen teeth, unbridled exposure—as found in industries like aluminum production or fertilizer manufacturing—can erode health.
-Inhaling fluoride-laden dust exposes workers to risks such as respiratory irritation, skin discomfort, and, over time, skeletal changes that result in denser but more fragile bones.
+Inhaling fluoride-laden dust exposes workers to multiple risks, including respiratory irritation, skin discomfort, and long-term skeletal changes.
+Over time, bones become denser but also more fragile, prone to break under strain.
 These skeletal changes, collectively known as skeletal fluorosis, form a paradoxical picture: bones that appear robust but break under strain.

-This occupational hazard casts a shadow on fluoride’s brighter narrative, challenging the notion that “more is always better.”
-Clara’s research unearthed a striking statistic: while most people encounter fluoride in trace amounts, high-risk occupations amplify exposure, requiring vigilance and robust safety protocols.
+This fluoride hazard in the workplace casts a shadow on fluoride’s brighter narrative.
+It challenges the idea that “more is always better.”
+Clara’s research unearthed a striking truth.
+Most people encounter fluoride in trace amounts.
+But in high-risk occupations, exposure multiplies—demanding vigilance and robust safety protocols.

 The Poetry of Prevention